-I hadn’t planned on taking any rest days during this adventure, mainly because I have limited time available to hike.
-But last night I had a fever, and I think some of my blisters are infected.
+I hadn’t planned on taking any rest days during this adventure, and certainly never contemplated having to go to Urgent Care!
+But last night I woke up with a fever, and I fear some of my blisters are infected.
 Ick!
-So today Maura and I are staying in our room at the Holiday Inn Express in Antigo (very nice, conveniently located and reasonably priced), waiting for the Urgent Care to open.
+So today Maura and I are staying in our room at the Holiday Inn Express in Antigo (very nice, conveniently located and reasonably priced), waiting for Antigo’s one Urgent Care place to open.

-As much as I want to be on the trail, it’s nice to be able to catch up on some of my writing, email, etc. Enjoy some of these trail photos from the last 11 days.
+As much as I want to be on the trail, it’s nice to be able to catch up on some of my writing, emails, etc. Enjoy some of these trail photos in the slideshow, taken during the last 11 days.
 I’m really getting into mushrooms – there’s an amazing variety out in the woods, and some are quite stunning.
 I also like the variety of deer stands, and some of the interesting/funny signs I’ve come across.
 Hope you do, too!

 Disclosure: This entry contains affiliate links (among regular links) to products I own and like, or which I think you might like.
 There may be lodging links as well to places I stayed at and enjoyed.
 This means that, at no extra cost to you, I will earn a commission if you click through and make a purchase.